cyberbotics/benchmark-record-action/README.md

 # Benchmark Record Action

 This composite action is to be used with Webots Benchmarks.
-It records an animation and the performance of a competitor in a benchmark and push the changes to GitHub.
+It records an animation and the performance of a competitor in a benchmark.
+An optional setting can be set to push the changes to GitHub at the end of the evaluation.
 For more information on Webots Benchmarks please refer to the template benchmark [here](https://github.com/cyberbotics/benchmark-template/blob/main/README.md).

 ## Inputs

-This composite action works with environment variables as input:
+This composite action works with environment variables as input, two mandatory and one optional:

+### Mandatory inputs

 - INPUT_INDIVIDUAL_EVALUATION: the competitor's line from `competitors.txt`.
 Each line in `competitors.txt` file has the following format: `id*:controller_repository_path*:performance:performance string:date` where * fields are mandatory
-- INPUT_PUSH_TOKEN: token used to push results to current repository, typically the default GITHUB_TOKEN
-- INPUT_FETCH_TOKEN: token used to fetch the competitor repository, typically REPO_TOKEN.
+- INPUT_REPO_TOKEN: token used to fetch the competitor repository, typically REPO_TOKEN.
 A more privileged token than GITHUB_TOKEN is needed to fetch controllers from private repositories.

+### Optional input

+- INPUT_ALLOW_PUSH: allows the action to push the modified files after the evaluation using the INPUT_REPO_TOKEN.

 ## Python code pipeline